Rob Refsnyder Player Props: Red Sox vs. Athletics

-On Tuesday, Rob Refsnyder (coming off going 2-for-4 with an RBI) and the Boston Red Sox face the Oakland Athletics, whose starting pitcher will be Luis Medina.
-First pitch is at 9:40 PM ET.
+Rob Refsnyder -- batting .323 in his past 10 games -- will be in action for the Boston Red Sox against the Oakland Athletics, with Ken Waldichuk on the hill, on July 19 at 3:37 PM ET.

-He racked up two hits (going 2-for-4 with an RBI) in his last appearance against the Cubs.
+He strung together two hits (going 2-for-4 with an RBI) in his last appearance against the Cubs.

 Rob Refsnyder Game Info & Props vs. the Athletics